Creating a Call-Center Bot with AWS Connect and Amazon Lex: It Can Speak, but Does It Understand?

 So, How to Use Amazon Lex Chatbots?

-If the name is not confirmed, Lex initiates the step 2 again (4).
+If the name is not confirmed, Lex asks for the Name again.

-If the name is confirmed, the bot can pass to the Last Name intent (5).
-After that, Amazon Connect invokes Lambda function (6) to save the First and Last Name data in the CRM creating a new Lead.
+If the name is confirmed, the bot can pass to the Last Name intent.
+After that, Amazon Connect invokes Lambda function to save the First and Last Name data in the CRM creating a new Lead.

-If the bot does not identify the Name (7), it transfers the user to another flow or hangs up (8).
+If the bot does not identify the Name, it transfers the user to another flow or hangs up.

 In theory, it sounds clear!
 But what can you expect in practice?

 When we finally assembled the whole scheme with Amazon Connect, Lambda, and Lex, everything worked correctly except the Amazon Lex bot.
 It could ask questions of a customer, but there was a problem with understanding the answers.
-It worked well only with dates, numbers and “yes/no” questions but did not adequately captured names and, what is more important for delivery, addresses.
+It worked well only with dates, numbers, and “yes/no” questions but did not adequately capture names and, what is more, important for delivery, addresses.
 Instead of the correct text, it returned a set of weird symbols in these areas.
 We wrote to Amazon Support about this problem but did not receive any additional assistance.

 We did the best to configure the bot, considering we had poor official Lex documentation and very few technical articles at our disposal.

 As an option, we decided to make the bot record the conversation to make further manipulations with information manually.
-But Lex allows to do this only when the flow redirects the user to the operator, and as in our project there was no operator this option was not applicable.
+But Lex allows us to do this only when the flow redirects the user to the operator, and as in our project, there was no operator this option was not applicable.

 The most obvious reasons why Lex did not work as expected were that the technology was still raw and the primary designation of Lex was the chatbot functionality, including recognition of text rather than voice.